v8/v8.dev/src/blog/speeding-up-v8-heap-snapshots.md

 Ashley Claymore was working on diagnosing a memory leak in a JavaScript application.
 It was failing with *Out-Of-Memory* errors.
 Despite the process having access to plenty of system memory, V8 places a hard limit on the amount of memory dedicated to the garbage-collected heap from which all JavaScript objects are allocated.
 This V8 heap limit (~1400MB) was being hit.

 The standard way to debug a routine memory leak scenario like this is to capture a heap snapshot and then inspect the various summaries and object attributes using DevTools "Memory" tab to find out what is consuming the most memory.
-In DevTools, you click the round button marked "Take heap snapshot" to perform the capture.
-For Node.js applications, you can [trigger the snapshot](https://nodejs.org/en/docs/guides/diagnostics/memory/using-heap-snapshot) programatically using this API:
+In DevTools, you click the round button marked _"Take heap snapshot"_ to perform the capture.
+For Node.js applications, you can [trigger the snapshot](https://nodejs.org/en/docs/guides/diagnostics/memory/using-heap-snapshot) programmatically using this API:

 ```javascript
 require('v8').writeHeapSnapshot();